-Indicator Name On/Blinking Explanation (!)
-Starter System Indicator • Comes on if the starting system has a problem. • As a temporary measure, press and hold the ENGINE START/STOP button for 15 seconds while pressing the brake pedal and clutch pedal (manual transmission), and manually start the engine.
+Indicator Name On/Blinking Explanation () Starter System Indicator • Comes on if the starting system has a problem. • As a temporary measure, press and hold the ENGINE START/STOP button for 15 seconds while pressing the brake pedal and clutch pedal (manual transmission), and manually start the engine.
 Have your vehicle checked by a dealer.
-Rotate Wheel Indicator • Comes on when the steering wheel is locked. • Move the steering wheel left and right while pressing the ENGINE START/STOP button. ÷ 🖻 Shift to Park Indicator • Blinks if you push the ENGINE START/STOP button to turn the engine off without the shift lever in P . • Press the ENGINE START/STOP button twice after moving the shift lever to P .
-NOKEY NO KEY Indicator • Comes on when you close the door with the power mode in ON without the keyless remote inside the vehicle. • The indicator goes off when you bring the keyless remote back inside the vehicle, and close the door.
-KEY BATT KEY BATT Indicator Comes on when the keyless remote's battery becomes weak.
-Replace the battery as soon as possible.
-Replacing the Remote Battery P. 333
+Rotate Wheel Indicator • Comes on when the steering wheel is locked. • Move the steering wheel left and right while pressing the ENGINE START/STOP button. ÷ Р Shift to Park Indicator • Blinks if you push the ENGINE START/STOP button to turn the engine off without the shift lever in P . • Push the ENGINE START/STOP button twice after moving the shift lever to P . sos Emergency Call (eCall) Indicator • Comes on if the emergency call system has a problem.
+Stays on constantly - Have your vehicle checked by a dealer.
+Emergency Call (eCall) P. 380